Anderson's Blockhouse |

 Scott County:

-Nickelsville: Robert Kilgore's Fort (1786 - 1790's), located on Copper Creek, it is the sole survivor of 12 forts ranging from Cumberland Gap to Castlewood to defend against Indians.
-It was reconstructed in 1974.
-Another website from a local school.
+Nickelsville: Rev. Robert (Robin) Kilgore's Fort (1786 - 1790's), located on Copper Creek, it is the sole survivor of 12 forts ranging from Cumberland Gap to Castlewood to defend against Indians.
+It was restored in 1974.
+Exterior viewing only.

 Nickelsville: William Dorton's (Sr.) Fort (1774), a settlers' fortified home located one mile southeast of town.

 south of Nickelsville: William Houston's Fort (1774).
-Cherokee Indians attacked the fort in 1776.
+Cherokee Indians attacked the fort in the summer of 1776.
 This is also the site of the first settlement in Scott County (1769 - 1771).
 Located on Big Moccasin Creek.

 near Dungannon: Raleigh Duncan's Fort (1775 - 1790), a settlers' fortified home located on the Clinch River south of town.